John Wallis Titt: Titt wind engines

-The Simplex engines came either as direct drive or geared drive.
-The direct drive engines had a wind wheel diameter of 14 ft, 16 ft, 18 ft, 20 ft and 25 ft.
-A 25 ft high tower was supplied as standard, but could be made to any height a customer desired at extra cost.
+The Simplex engines came either as direct drive or as geared drive.
+The direct drive engines had a wind wheel diameter of 14 ft, 16 ft, 18 ft, 20 ft or 25 ft.
+A 25 ft high tower was supplied as standard, but could be made to any greater height a customer desired at extra cost.
 The blades of the wind wheel were similar in design and operation to the shutters on a Spring or Patent sail.
-Some of the larger direct engines were turned to wind by a fantail.
-A single or double fantail could be had, per the customer's wishes.
+Some of the larger direct engines were turned into the wind by a fantail.
+A single or double fantail could be ordered, according to the customer's wishes.